DTomusk/frogsmash/README.md

 # Migration scripts:

 `migrate create -ext sql -dir db/migrations <migration_name>` creates empty migration scripts.
 Migration automatically gets run at API startup.
 This might be something we change in the future.

+# Swagger:
+Run `swag init -g .\cmd\server\main.go` to update swagger docs.
+Make sure to annotate endpoints and dtos so they show up correctly.
+Running this may cause some invalid delims to appear in the docs file, just delete those.
+I don't know what to do about that yet.